awsdocs/iam-user-guide/doc_source/id_users_manage.md

 # Managing IAM Users<a name="id_users_manage"></a>

 Amazon Web Services offers multiple tools for managing the IAM users in your AWS account\.
+You can list the IAM users in your account or in a group, or list all groups that a user is a member of\.
+You can rename or change the path of an IAM user\.
+You can also delete an IAM user from your AWS account\.

+For more information about adding, changing, or removing managed policies for an IAM user, see [Changing Permissions for an IAM User](id_users_change-permissions.md)\.
+For information about managing inline policies for IAM users, see [Adding and Removing IAM Policies](access_policies_manage-attach-detach.md), [Editing IAM Policies](access_policies_manage-edit.md), and [Deleting IAM Policies](access_policies_manage-delete.md)\.
+As a best practice, use managed policies instead of inline policies\.

 **Topics**
 + [Listing IAM Users](#id_users_manage_list)